The Linesville Pine Municipal Authority's (LPJMA) Sewer plant services both the Linesville Borough and Pine Township in Crawford County, Pennsylvania

 Unfortunately, many items marketed as flushable, aren’t.
 Take two bowls of water and put toilet paper in one, and place the test item (Kleenex, wipes, etc.) in the other.
 Swish both items in the water and then wait an hour before swishing again.
 The toilet paper should have significantly disintegrated by then, while the other will likely have remained somewhat whole.
 Unless the item disintegrates at the rate of toilet paper, it should be placed in the garbage rather than flushed.

-John Beagle, Vice Chairman
+John Beagle, Chairman

 John (Ted) Fenster, Treasurer